JonasFocke01/linux-install-script/README.md

 ## Reasoning

 I created this little script, because even for common tasks like installing nvim, there are many things you have to do, and i cant remember them all.
-This script just does what i would manually do.
+I reinstall my system often, because im tinkering around and swap distros.
+This script just install what i would manually install.

 ## Disclaimer